jkassis/folio/README.md

 About
 -----
-I've done software development for 20+ years with extensive experience (at one time or another) in GoLang, Typescript, Python, Java, Javascript, and Perl.
+I've done software development, ops, and scaling for 20+ years with extensive experience (at one time or another) in GoLang, Typescript, Python, Java, Javascript, and Perl.
 I'm fresh in GoLang and Typescript at the moment.

 Code Samples